Welcome to Sri Balaji Society, Pune

 Students staying in the hired accommodations will be subjected to the disciplinary rules and regulations of their Institutes for all purposes.
 They may be periodically inspected by nominated staff members and Directors.
 The Institute, however, cannot take responsibility for their personal behavior or misconduct at any time outside its premises.
 Students are expected to devote their time to build a corporate career by maintaining self-discipline.

-It is a cultural event in which all the four management institute of Sri Balaji Society compete for the ‘Rathininathammal Trophy’.
+It is a cultural event in which all the four management institute of Sri Balaji Society, Pune compete for the ‘Rathininathammal Trophy’.
 This yearly event involves cultural, sports and management games/ other relevant competition, which are judged carefully.
-It gives an opportunity to every student to take part and showcase their talents.
+It gives an opportunities to every student to take part and showcase their talents.
 The winner of this event is awarded with a sum of Rs.
 1,00,000 as the award money.

 Submission of Degree Certificates